Xtrymas2/CubeWorld-Cracker/README.md

 # CubeWorld-Cracker
-Modifies Cube World to run without a valid db.dat
+CubeCrack modifies Cube World to run without a valid db.dat LauncherCrack modified the launcher to download the game even without an account